endoplasmic/google-assistant/README.md

 $ npm install google-assistant
 ```

+> You may also pass in your own OAuth2 client via the `oauth2Client` param _(This will be used instead of `keyFilePath` and `savedTokensPath`)_.
+See the usage below for an example.

-If you want the device that you are running this code on to respond to commands (eg. "Turn off"), you'll need to go through the [Device Registration][device-registration] instructions.
+> If you want the device that you are running this code on to respond to commands _(eg. "Turn off")_, you'll need to go through the [Device Registration][device-registration] instructions.

 ## Usage
 ```js